SfietKonstantin/docker-sailfishos-sdk/README.md

 This repository contains one script, `build.sh`, that will

 1. Download the latest version of the SDK
-2. Create a base image from it
+2. Uncompress the content of the SDK
 3. Download the latest `armv7hl` and `i486` rootfs and install them
+4. Compress the content of the SDK for import in Docker

-As a result, you will get an image that will be ready to use to build for both phones, tablet and the emulator.
+As a result, you will be able to create an image that will be ready to use to build for both phones, tablet and the emulator.

-This script tags two images

-- `sailfishos-platform-sdk-base` contains the SDK, without any installed target
-- `sailfishos-platform-sdk` contains the SDK and installed targets for `armv7hl` and `i486`

 ## Build

-You must have Docker installed and started.

 You must also be connected to the Internet in order to build the image.

+You must have installed p7zip and curl.

 1. Check out the project